chagaz/sfan/README.md

 Example: `data/simu_multitask_01.scores_0.txt`.

 ## Networks
-Networks built over features are given as dimacs files.
-They begin with a header of the form:
+Networks built over features are given as "DIMACS for maxmimum flow" files.
+For details about this format see [DIMACS maximum flow problems](http://lpsolve.sourceforge.net/5.5/DIMACS_maxf.htm).

+Network files begin with a header of the form:
 ```
 p max number_of_nodes number_of_edges
 ```